 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

-Say hello to this delicious king prawn chow mein recipe, a Chinese takeaway favourite.
-Made with prawns (shrimp), noodles and vegetables stir-fried in a delicious homemade sauce.
-What’s even better is that you can make it in just 15 minutes!
+Say hello to this delicious king prawn chow mein: egg noodles, prawns and vegetables tossed in a homemade chow mein sauce.
+What’s even better, is that you can make this dish in just 15 minutes!

 Who can say no to takeaway style king prawn chow mein?
-Well, definitely not me; this recipe right here is a crowd pleaser!
+Well, definitely not me; this recipe is an absolute crowd pleaser!
+It’s simple, easy to make and it’s a prawn noodle stir fry that’s packed full of flavour.
+You simply stir-fry each ingredient in the wok before adding the next ingredient – it’s that easy!

 Why You’ll Love This Recipe

-- Packed with vegetables: It’s a great way to add in a load of vegetables into one dish.
-Authentic king prawn chow mein recipes always has beansprouts, they’re my favourite vegetable in this recipe.
+- Packed With Vegetables: It’s a great way to add in loads of vegetables into one dish.

 Watch How To Make It

-- King Prawns: Big and tasty king prawns are used.
-The king prawns are peeled and cleaned before being fried with the rest of the ingredients.
-You can buy king prawns that have been peeled and cleaned beforehand or you can do this manually yourself.
+- Prawns (Shrimps): Tiger prawns, king prawns, large jumbo prawns or standard prawns are all fine to use.
+Make sure the prawns are peeled and cleaned, you can buy king prawns that have been peeled and cleaned beforehand or you can do this manually yourself.

 Noodle Variations – Which Is Best?

-Egg noodles are commonly used in Chinese takeaways, they’re the preferred choice and the best noodles to use for a prawn or shrimp chow mein takeaway style recipe.
-But if you can’t get your hands on fresh egg noodles than you can use dried egg noodles that will need to be boiled in hot water for around 5 minutes to soften.
+Egg noodles are commonly used to make a prawn or shrimp chow mein, they’re the preferred choice and the best type of noodle to use.
+But if you can’t get your hands on fresh egg noodles, then you can use dried egg noodles that will need to be boiled in hot water for around 5 minutes to soften.

 How To Make King Prawn Chow Mein

 Ready to make prawn chow mein?
-Here’s a step-by-step guide on how to make king prawn chow mein with this fakeaway recipe.
+Here’s a step-by-step guide on how to make this easy prawn noodle stir fry.
 Full recipe instructions are on the recipe card at the bottom.

 Step One:

-Put the king prawns into a mixing bowl and add the marinade ingredients: garlic paste, ginger paste, black pepper, salt and dark soy sauce into the mixing bowl.
+Put the prawns into a mixing bowl and add the marinade ingredients: garlic paste, ginger paste, black pepper, salt and dark soy sauce into the mixing bowl.
 Mix until evenly distributed and the prawns are fully coated in the marinade.
+If you are not marinating the prawns skip this step.

-Set the prawns aside for later use and chop your vegetables (carrot, cabbage, garlic and spring onions) for later use.
+Set the prawns aside for later use and chop your vegetables (carrots, cabbage, garlic and spring onions) for later use.

 Step Two: